Anghel Iordănescu

-Anghel Iordănescu ([ˈaŋɡel jordəˈnesku]; born 4 May 1950), also known as "Tata Puiu", is a Romanian former footballer and former manager of the Romania national team, who played as a forward.
+Anghel "Puiu" Iordănescu ([ˈaŋɡel jordəˈnesku]; born 4 May 1950) is a Romanian former footballer and former manager, who played as a forward.

 In 2007, Iordănescu retired from football, and the following February, after his predecessor resigned, he became a member of the Romanian Senate, sitting on the Social Democratic Party benches.
 On 26 December 2011, he became an independent senator, affiliated to the National Union for the Progress of Romania.

-His son, Edward Iordănescu, is also a former footballer and current manager.
+His son, Edward Iordănescu, is also a former footballer, and also a previous head coach of the Romania national team.

 Club career

 One of Steaua București's greatest players, Iordănescu was a forward or attacking midfielder with a well-developed scoring technique and uncommon dribbling ability.
 He was also well known for his vision and set-piece ability.
 In Romania, he played only for Steaua, a team he joined as a youth in 1962, aged 12.
 Six years later, he made his debut for the first team, followed by his first appearance for the Romania national team in 1971.
-During this period, he scored 155 goals, becoming the team's highest ever goalscorer.
+During this period, he scored 155 goals, becoming the team's highest ever goal scorer.

 Iordănescu won two league championships (in 1976 and 1978) and four Cupa Romaniei (in 1970, 1971, 1976, and 1979).
 In 1981–82, he was Divizia A's top goalscorer.

 In 1982, aged 32, Iordănescu left Romania to play for OFI Crete in Greece under head coach Les Shannon, but returned to Steaua two years later to become the club's assistant manager.
 Together with Emerich Jenei, then head coach, he won the championship in 1985 and helped lead the team to its European Cup triumph in 1986, playing as a substitute in the final against Barcelona.